DynamoDS/RefineryPrimer/CONTRIBUTING.md

-# Contributing to the Refinery Design Primer
+# Contributing to the Refinery Primer

 `RefineryPrimer` is an open source project and the work of many contributors.
 We appreciate your help!